Mead Witter School of Music

-The University of Wisconsin–Madison Mead Witter School of Music is a highly acclaimed collegiate music school consisting of an international roster of faculty artists and scholars devoted to the School's fundamental mission of fostering and promoting the global cultural art of music.
-It was known as the University of Wisconsin - Madison School of Music until 2016, when the Mead Witter Foundation contributed a $25 million gift to the University, which is being used to fund a planned new performance building.
-The institution consists of a 60-member faculty that maintains focuses on individual student achievement.
-The School of Music was established in the year of 1895.
-The music degree program was organized in 1915, emphasizing training for public school music teachers.
-In 1939 the School gained acclaimed distinction with the creation of the first musical artist-in-residence position at any American university.
-The School is housed within the George L. Mosse Humanities building.
+The Mead Witter School of Music is the collegiate music school of the University of Wisconsin–Madison.
+Established in 1895, the institution consists of a 60-member faculty.
+Its music degree program was organized in 1915, emphasizing training for public school music teachers, and it created the first musical artist-in-residence position at any American university in 1939.
+The Mead Witter Foundation contributed a $25 million gift to the university in 2016 to fund a performance building, and in turn, the music school was named after the benefactor.

 Music Hall

-This Victorian Gothic building, built in 1878 and initially named Assembly Hall, was designed by architect David R. Jones of Madison to house an 800-seat auditorium, a library, and a clock tower.
+Music Hall, initially named Assembly Hall, was built in 1878 in a Gothic Revival style.
+It was designed by architect David R. Jones of Madison to house an 800-seat auditorium, a library, and a clock tower.
 Dedicated on March 2, 1880, the building originally held conventions, dances, and commencement ceremonies, along with its primary purpose of a library.
 After the library moved to a different building on campus, a portion of the hall was assigned to the School of Music in 1900.
 Shortly after renovations in the early 1900s, the building was officially named Music Hall in 1910.
 It remains an important music venue and is home to the university opera.
 This building also is home to the Department of Urban and Regional Planning, with part of the building being used as office space and classrooms.

 Ensembles

-The University of Wisconsin-Madison Band Program offers a comprehensive selection of ensembles for students at the school.
 The wind band program consists of numerous ensembles based on the musical ability of the musician.
 The Wind Ensemble is composed mostly of music majors, graduate and undergraduate students alike.
 It performs traditional and contemporary repertoire of the highest caliber, ranging from the 16th century to premier era pieces.
 The instrumentation of the Wind Ensemble changes in order to accommodate the requirements of the repertoire being performed.
 Like the Wind Ensemble, the Concert Band is composed of both music majors and non-majors, who perform standard symphonic band and chamber repertoire and orchestral transcriptions.
 The UW Jazz program features six ensembles, each with their own specific focus on different facets of the Jazz genre.
 These include the UW Afro-Cuban Jazz Ensemble and the award-winning UW Jazz Orchestra.
 Each ensemble performs a minimum of two concerts each semester.